zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “Condo” is short for a “condominium.”
 It’s basicall y an apartment in a building, but you own it.
 Depending on where you live in the Unit ed States, the word “apartment” is usually just used for a place that y ou are renting.
 In some cities, perhaps, such as New York, you’ll talk about buying  an apartment.
 Here in Los Angeles, I think we would say “buying a condo” even  though it might be the exact same thing.

-The boss says, “Some lucky girl will get to stay th ere with me.”
+The boss says, “Some lucky girl will get to stay there with me.”
 Lucy then says to herself, “Now I knew he was blowing smoke.”
 “To blo w smoke” (smoke) is to exaggerate and perhaps to lie – to say something is  either bigger or better than it actually is, or simply not to tell the truth.
 “What  could I say,” she says, “I just muttered, ‘Lucky girl,’ and left it at that.”
 “To m utter” (mutter) means to say something quietly so that the other person doesn’t actually hear you.
 You say it to yourself even though you say it out loud.

 Lucy obviously doesn’t think that any girl that wou ld be with her boss is lucky.
 So she’s being sarcastic when she says “Lucky girl.”
 S he says she “left it at that.”
 “To leave it at that” is a phrase we use to mean, “ I’m not going to say anything